nodejs/vm/README.md

-# vm
+# Node.js Multi-VM

-Repository for Discussion / Working on Multi-VM Related Issues and Ideas for Node.js
+This repository is for discussion of and work related to multiple VM related issues and ideas for Node.js